From business school to robot whisperer.

 TEACHING

-Inaugural training program kicks off Q3 2026.
-Cohort still being scoped — book a call to see if your team fits.
+Inaugural training program in active setup — curriculum locked, cohort being scoped.
+Spots opening for Q3 2026.
+Book a call to see if your team fits.

 CONSULTING

-Available for one new fractional AI lead engagement starting Q3.
-Audits and short projects open more flexibly.
+Available for one or two new fractional AI lead engagements through 2026.
+Audits and short projects open more flexibly - those don't take a slot.

 BUILDING